 - Abingdon College

 - Bishopswood School

 - and many other educational organisation connected with young adults in our care.

-We have established close links with organisations such as the Childrens Community Nursing Teams, Wallingford Toy Library for Children with Special Needs and the local Mencap Group to name but a few – we happily share details so parents and carers have the choice to decide whether to make use of them or not.
+We have established close links with organisations such as the Community Nursing Teams, and the local Mencap Group.
+We happily share details so parents and carers have the choice to decide whether to make use of them or not.
 This enables families to develop day-to-day coping strategies and access diverse support when it’s needed most.

 - social workers